Lemmatization

-Lemmatisation (or lemmatization) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.
+Lemmatization (or less commonly lemmatisation) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.

-In computational linguistics, lemmatisation is the algorithmic process of determining the lemma of a word based on its intended meaning.
-Unlike stemming, lemmatisation depends on correctly identifying the intended part of speech and meaning of a word in a sentence, as well as within the larger context surrounding that sentence, such as neighboring sentences or even an entire document.
-As a result, developing efficient lemmatisation algorithms is an open area of research.
+In computational linguistics, lemmatization is the algorithmic process of determining the lemma of a word based on its intended meaning.
+Unlike stemming, lemmatization depends on correctly identifying the intended part of speech and meaning of a word in a sentence, as well as within the larger context surrounding that sentence, such as neighbouring sentences or even an entire document.
+As a result, developing efficient lemmatization algorithms is an open area of research.

 Description

 In many languages, words appear in several inflected forms.
 For example, in English, the verb 'to walk' may appear as 'walk', 'walked', 'walks' or 'walking'.
 The base form, 'walk', that one might look up in a dictionary, is called the lemma for the word.
 The association of the base form with a part of speech is often called a lexeme of the word.

-Lemmatisation is closely related to stemming.
+Lemmatization is closely related to stemming.
 The difference is that a stemmer operates on a single word without knowledge of the context, and therefore cannot discriminate between words which have different meanings depending on part of speech.
 However, stemmers are typically easier to implement and run faster.
 The reduced "accuracy" may not matter for some applications.
-In fact, when used within information retrieval systems, stemming improves query recall accuracy, or true positive rate, when compared to lemmatisation.
+In fact, when used within information retrieval systems, stemming improves query recall accuracy, or true positive rate, when compared to lemmatization.
 Nonetheless, stemming reduces precision, or the proportion of positively-labeled instances that are actually positive, for such systems.